klaftertief/draggable/README.markdown

 A jQuery plugin for Symphony which enables sorting, dragging and dropping of list items.

-- Version: 1.0.1
+- Version: 1.1
-- Date: 22nd March 2010
+- Date: **unreleased**
-- Requirements: Symphony CMS 2.0.8 or newer, <http://github.com/symphony/symphony-2>
+- Requirements: Symphony CMS 2.2 or newer, <http://github.com/symphony/symphony-2>
 - Author: Nils Hörrmann, post@nilshoerrmann.de
 - Constributors: [A list of contributors can be found in the commit history](http://github.com/nilshoerrmann/subsectionmanager/commits/master)
 - GitHub Repository: <http://github.com/nilshoerrmann/draggable>